kitconcept/plone.restapi-react-tutorial/README.md

 The 'ReactDom.render' method takes the application element as a first parameter and the DOM-element where it is rendered as a second argument.

-The application element '<App />' is imported from the App.js file that you find in your src folder:
+The application element `<App />` is imported from the App.js file that you find in your src folder:

 ```
   import React, { Component } from 'react';